PhoenixTales/wiki.gothicarchive.org/locations.md

 ## Sect Camp
 - German: `Sektenlager` (`SL`)
+- also known as _Camp Of The Brotherhood_
 - nearby _Swamp Of The Lost Souls_
 - `Our camp is a haven of peace and spiritual fulfillment.
 Whoever lives here attains enlightenment` (`Inf_Gur_SL`)